LupoLab/HiSol.jl/README.md

 > [!NOTE]
 > This part of HiSol.jl is currently being re-developed to be more flexible.
 The API will change in the near future.

 Because capillary fibres need to be kept perfectly straight, the maximum HCF length is determined by the available straight length of optical table.
 In most cases, space is required on both sides of the HCF to allow the incoming/outgoing beam to converge/diverge without being detrimentally affected by nonlinearities (in windows) or damaging the steering and focusing optics.
+Several keywords are available to tailor these length constraints to your requirements:

+- `entrance_window`: whether a window is present at the entrance of the HCF.
+If `false`, the damage threshold of a mirror is taken into account (see below) instead of a nonlinearity limit in a window.
+(Default: `true`)
+- `exit_window`: same as above, but for the exit side of the HCF.
+(Default: `true`)
+- `thickness`: thickness of the window(s).
+(Default: `1e-3`, i.e. 1 mm)
+- `material`: material of the window(s).
+(Default: `SiO2`, i.e. fused silica.
+Other options include `MgF2`.)
+- `Bmax`: maximum B-integral in the window.
+(Default: 0.2, see 10.1364/OE.482749)
+- `LIDT`: damage treshold of the last mirror before/first mirror after the HCF **in SI units**, i.e. J/m².
+(Default: 2000, i.e. 0.2 J/cm²)
+- `S_fluence`: safety factor on the mirror fluence.
+The maximum fluence is the LIDT divided by `S_fluence`.
+(Default: 5)

+Again, the defaults are conservative limits with the aim of producing working parameter combinations.
+Note that it is currently not possible to define separate thicknesses/materials/damage thresholds for the entrance and exit sides; this is under development as part of a larger refactor.

 ---